logo

 Lifetime Income Withdrawal Percentage

-1. Participation Rate (PR): The participation rate describes the annuitant’s participation percentage in a return of an index.
+1. Participation Rate (PR): The participation rate describes the annuitant’s participation percentage in the return of an index.
 For example, suppose the participation rate is 60%, and the index returned 10% over the agreed time.
 In that case, the annuitant will be eligible for only 60% of the return, i.e., 6%.

 2. Cap Rates: This refers to the rate at which your interest-earning capacity is capped.
-For example, if an index returns 12% but the contract’s cap rate is 6%, In this situation, the annuitant will be eligible for an interest credit of 6% only.
+For example, if an index returns 12% but the contract’s cap rate is 6%, in this situation, the annuitant will be eligible for an interest credit of 6% only.
 It doesn’t matter how much the index goes above the cap rate; the maximum interest that can be earned is the cap rate.

 The rate sheet of the American Equity EstateShield Fixed Indexed Annuity is not lucrative, and it offers low cap and participation rates for the S&P 500 index, compared to other annuities.
-However, the USP of this annuity lies in lifetime income payments (and not income growth) and a complimentary set of riders that makes it an annuity worth looking at.
+However, the USP of this annuity lies in lifetime income payments (and not income growth) and a complementary set of riders that makes it an annuity worth looking at.

 Riders